Australian-Parliamentary-Speech/sgml2xml/README.md

+# Install Julia

+To run the package, Julia needs to be installed.
+For help see https://julialang.org/install/

 # Download the SGML files and convert them to XML files
 Step one, in your preferred directory, clone the sgml2xml repo with HTTP or SSH:
 ```